itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 ## Overview:
 In this project you will create a Rock, Paper, Scissors game!
 Using HTML, CSS, JQuery, and Javascript you will create a fully functioning game that will take user input, generate a computer choice and display the winner to the screen.
 You will have three class sessions to complete this project.

-## Objectives:
+## Objectives *Coder's will be able too...*:
-1.1) plan and wireframe a project <br>
+1.1) Plan and wireframe a project <br>
-1.2) create HTML skeleton from a wireframe <br>
+1.2) Create HTML skeleton from a wireframe <br>
-2.1) create click handlers to take in user input <br>
+2.1) Create click handlers to take in user input <br>
-2.2) access a random element from an array  using Math Library <br>
+2.2) Access a random element from an array  using Math Library <br>
-3.1) write a conditional statement using the appropriate syntax <br>
+3.1) Write a conditional statement using the appropriate syntax <br>
-3.2) write a function that takes a parameter and returns a value <br>
+3.2) Write a function that takes a parameter and returns a value <br>

 ## Instructions
 1) Fork this repo to your own github account.